dosilent/alliance/README.md

 # alliance
 Autonomy Alliance

-site
+An independent, self-governing association where important and reliable information is available and updated here.

+sites:

-[sidehub](https://sidehub.pages.dev/) is A Free and Open Community Platform
+[sidehub](https://sidehub.pages.dev/)    A Free and Open Community Platform